brianmhunt/SnailMailAddressParser/README.md

 [![Build Status](https://travis-ci.org/brianmhunt/SnailMailAddressParser.png)](https://travis-ci.org/brianmhunt/SnailMailAddressParser)

 A Javascript library for parsing valid address strings into their constituent elements.

-It is hosted on GitHub at [brianmhunt/SnailMailAddressParser](http://brianmhunt.github.com/SnailMailAddressParser/).
+SnailMailAddressParse has a page for testing over at:
+[brianmhunt/SnailMailAddressParser](http://brianmhunt.github.com/SnailMailAddressParser/).

 Purpose
 -------

 This project exists to crowdsource the difficult problem of parsing addresses.
 It is intended to assist with the verification that addresses are properly formatted, and where they are properly formatted to parse and return their respective constituents.

 At the moment this project does not aim to verify that an address is consistent with reality.
-For example, this library shall not verify that a given address in California has a local zip-code.
+For example, this library shall not verify that a given address in California has a Californian zip-code.

 Usage
 -----